top of page

 The more competitive the team, the farther it will typically travel.
 Most games will be within a 30-45 minute drive from Burlingame- roughly from SF to San Jose for the Gold / Silver league levels and from Burlingame to Palo Alto for Bronze / Copper league levels.
 Home games are played at Burlingame fields.

-There are three leagues that BSC will consider for its players and teams to participate: NorCal, CCSL and NPL.
+There are three leagues that BSC will consider for its players and teams to participate: MLS Next, ECNL RL and NorCal Premier.
 Which league the team plays will be decided by the team coach in coordination with Club Director of Coaching (DOC).
 The objective is to play at the right level of competition in order for players to develop.
 Coaches constantly evaluate their players and the team's progress as well as the playing league and competition.
 It is up to the coach to decide if/when to move a team to another league if they think it is more appropriate for the players and the team to develop.

 My child plays baseball/lacrosse in the spring can s/he still play competitive soccer team?